tianon/wishlist/zulip.md

 - for APIs like "Update user group members", it would be great to have a parameter to explicitly set the full list of group members (not just add and remove)
 - the ability to specify usernames or emails in "group membership" APIs

+- optional long-form "descriptions" for topics, so that long-running ones can be more approachable to new participants
+  - if this supported full markdown, it would also be a handy place to shove things like persistent links for a topic, such as issue tracker links (making them more discoverable for topic participants)
+  - this would get a little complicated if merging topics / topics go away, since that description would need to go *somewhere* (or stick around even if the topic becomes empty), so maybe only channel admins can create/edit descriptions?  and get warnings if they're going to perform an action that would make a non-empty description go away like moving all the messages in the topic elsewhere?

 ## DMs